 Will I have to pay the student loan for tuition fees back?

-If you decide to take out a loan for tuition fees, you will have to pay it back in monthly instalments after you’ve left university and are earning a minimum salary.
+If you decide to take out a loan for tuition fees, you'll have to pay it back – this will be in monthly instalments after you’ve left university and are earning a minimum salary.

 Unlike other loans, your repayments are dependent on what you earn, not how much you borrowed.
 Repayments will be nine per cent of your earnings above the minimum salary whether you take out a full or partial loan.